-Why is it important for me to know about breast density?
+Why is it important to know about breast density?

 What does the Screening Program for Breast Cancer do for women with dense breasts?

-If your screening mammogram images show your breast tissue is extremely dense (75 per cent or greater density), you will be invited back the next year for screening mammogram.
+If your screening mammogram images show your breast tissue is extremely dense (Category D), you will be invited back the next year for a screening mammogram.

-Being screened every year will help to detect small changes in the breast and increase the chance of finding any worrisome changes sooner.
+Screening every year will help detect small changes in the breast and increase the chance of finding any worrisome changes sooner.

 What can I do if I have dense breasts?

-Know the normal look and feel of your own breasts and call your healthcare provider if you notice any changes, even if you just had a mammogram.
+Know the normal look and feel of your breasts, and call your healthcare provider if you notice any changes, even if you just had a mammogram.

-Below are images that show how various levels of breast density appear on a mammogram.
+Below are images that show the breast density categories: